armbian/documentation/docs/Developer-Guide_Build-Options.md

 - **GHCR_MIRROR_ADDRESS** (string)

-Default mirror address for ghcr.io set by GHCR_MIRROR=dockerproxy is ghcr.dockerproxy.com.
-When this address is not availabe, we can set an alternative address with GHCR_MIRROR_ADDRESS.
+Default mirror address for ghcr.io, set by `GHCR_MIRROR=dockerproxy`, is ghcr.dockerproxy.com.
+When this address is not available, an alternative address can be set with `GHCR_MIRROR_ADDRESS`.

 Example:
 ```